grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud reference/800 Cloud REST API/05 Test Runs.md

 excerpt: ''
 ---

-A _test run_ is an individual execution of a test.
+A _load test run_ is an individual execution of a load test.
 Every test run has an ID, held in an array of `test_run_ids` in the `k6-test` object.

 ## Start load test run